-3.3 Optional Ethernet Communication Interface
+3.4 Optional Ethernet Communication Interface

-The printer provides two options to add an ethernet port to the printer.
+The printer provides an option to add an ethernet port to the printer.
 The printer Ethernet port must be properly set up and the printer active port must be set to Ethernet, see the ^D108 command for more information.